 The Feature to be installed.
 This must either be the same

-or a new object created by
+instance as feature or a new object created by

 any other object is an error that will cause the install or